SBG-Systems/sbg_ros2_driver/README.md

   Requires `/sbg/imu_data` and `/sbg/ekv_nav` and either `/sbg/ekf_euler` or `/sbg/ekf_quat`.
   Disabled by default, set `odometry.enable` in configuration file.

+> [!NOTE]
+> Please update the driver configuration to enable standard ROS messages publication.
+Also, the driver only publish standard ROS messages if the driver is setup to use ENU frame convention.

 ##### NMEA topics
 The driver can publish NMEA GGA messages from the internal GNSS receiver.
 It can be used with third party [NTRIP client](https://github.com/LORD-MicroStrain/ntrip_client) modules to support VRS networks providers.